Hassan Fathy

 Hassan Fathy (حسن فتحي; March 23, 1900 – November 30, 1989) was a noted Egyptian architect who pioneered appropriate technology for building in Egypt, especially by working to reestablish the use of adobe and traditional mud construction as opposed to western building designs, material configurations, and lay-outs.
 Fathy was recognized with the Aga Khan Chairman's Award for Architecture in 1980.

-In 2017, Google celebrated Fathy with a Google Doodle for "pioneering new methods [in architecture], respecting tradition [Egyptian heritage and tradition], and valuing all walks of life".

 Personal life

 Hassan Fathy was born in Alexandria to a Middle Class Upper Egyptian family.
 He studied and trained as an architect in Egypt, graduating in 1926 from the King Fuad University (now Cairo University).
 Fathy married Aziza Hassanein, sister of Ahmed Hassanein.
 He was influenced by Upper Egyptian and simple rural architecture, he designed a villa with the southern style for his wife along the Nile in Maadi, which was later destroyed to make way for the new corniche.
 He also designed her brother's mausoleum (1947), along Salah Salem, in Neo-Mamluk style.